What is IBS costing you?

 You applied.
 But you didn’t get it.

-Even though you know you’re better than the person they chose…
+Even though you know you’re as good or even better than the person they chose…

 So if you’re ideal for the post, why didn’t you get it?